wp-plugins/bop-search-box-item-type-for-nav-menus/readme.txt

 == Changelog ==

+= v1.1.0 =
+* Added js and css so the plugin actually works.
+* All previous versions updated to include the js and css files which should have shipped in the first place.

 = v1.0.1: Very minor changes =
 * Added protection against plugin duplication.
 * ReadMe improved for greater legibility.